appleboy/alertsnitch/README.md

 AlertSnitch offers a `/-/ready` endpoint which will return 200 if the application is ready to accept WebHook posts.

-During startup AlertSnitch will probe the MySQL database and the database model version.
+During startup, AlertSnitch will probe the MySQL database and the database model version.
 If everything is as expected it will set itself as ready.

-In case of failure it will return a 500 and will write the error in the response payload.
+In case of failure, it will return a 500 and will write the error in the response payload.

 ### Liveliness probe